mehmandarov/mehmandarov.github.io/_posts/2024-03-30-remote-dev-mode-quarkus.markdown

 < ... >
 ```

-_**Note:** Ports will be random and may/will vary from the one above._
+_**Note:** Fallback ports will be random and may vary from the one above._

-This setup will break the remote reloading from the terminal.
-Two or more of your applications now see that the default port `50005` for a remote debug is in use and start with a new, random port.
-The problem is that the "clients" connecting to the containers to upload your updated code do not know what that new port is.
+This setup will break the remote reloading from the terminal on the client side (i.e., your IDE).
+Two or more of your client applications now see that the default port `50005` for a remote debug is in use and start with a new, random port.

 The simple fix is to update the debug ports for all other applications to something other than `5005`, such as `6006` and `6007`.
-Custom debug ports can be set in the `pom.xml` files, under `quarkus-maven-plugin`, for each of the applications that requires this update:
+Custom debug ports can be set in the `pom.xml` files, under `quarkus-maven-plugin`, for each of the applications that require this update:

 ```xml
 <build>